113ll3/Ibmclouddocscli/reference/bluemix_cli/bx_cli.md

   <dt>--file</dt>
   <dd>JSON file of policy definition.
 This is exclusive with '-r, --roles', '--service-name', '--service-instance', '--region', '--resource-type', '--resource', '--resource-group-name' and '--resource-group-id' flags.</dd>
   <dt>-r, --roles</dt>
   <dd>Role names of the policy definition.
-For supported roles of a specific service, run 'bluemix iam roles --service SERVICE_NAME'.
+For supported roles of a specific service, run 'ibmcloud iam roles --service SERVICE_NAME'.
 This option is exclusive with '--file'.</dd>
   <dt>--service-name</dt>
   <dd>Service name of the policy definition.
 This is exclusive with '--file' flag.</dd>
   <dt>--service-instance</dt>